MamanDaniel/MamanDaniel/README.md

 **`Software engineer (Braude college of Engineering)`**

-Hey there!
-I'm a 3rd-year student deeply immersed in the world of software engineering. <br>
+Software Engineer (B.Sc. in Software Engineering) currently working as a Python Developer.

-My GitHub hosts a collection of coding projects where I thrive on learning and development.<br>
+Focused on building scalable and maintainable software systems, with strong foundations in algorithms, data structures, operating systems, and modern software architecture.
+Academic background also includes web development, data mining, and machine learning.

-I did courses in data structures, algorithms, OS, web programming, data mining, and AI have sharpened my skills.<br>
+Experienced in applying Python in production environments, with an emphasis on clean code, performance, and practical problem-solving.

-Excited to connect with the awesome developer community, collaborate, and innovate together!
+Continuously improving engineering skills through real-world development and system design challenges.

 ---